 Financial preparation is key to a smooth transition.
 Make sure you either have an immediate project to generate cash flow, or a several months cushion of income to cover expenses until you bring in a contract.
 Keep in mind that even if you land a project, 60-day terms are common—so don’t expect to get paid right away.
 As you think through your financial expectations, learn how to set the right bill rate so you maintain realistic expectations and charge the right amount for your services.

 In addition to income, create a plan for how to best protect yourself, your family, your business, and your retirement.
 Look into health insurance options available to independent contractors, and be sure to account for about business insurances you may need such as General Liability, Errors and Omissions, and Workers Compensation.
 As you get started, be initially conservative with spending; instead of making sure your business has all the bells and whistles, focus on getting out there and securing work.

-3. Test it Out
+3. Test it Out Part Time

 If you’re able, start by testing out independence on a part-time basis.
 In doing so, you can get a feel for contractor life with a safety net.
 Start reaching out to your network, build confidence, and develop your portfolio with side projects.
 If you’re currently working, tread lightly and make sure you aren’t violating your current employment contract.